Reviews You Can Rely On

 Credit: Nick Bruckbauer

 Interestingly, some of the more expensive products we tested are heavier than some of their more affordable counterparts.
 There are several factors for this.
 Many of the higher-end helmets have more polycarbonate shell material covering the EPS foam liner, which marginally increases weight but also increases durability.
-Most helmets in our lineup also include an internal MIPS liner for additional crash protection, adding 20-30 g to their non-MIPS-equipped counterparts.
-We feel that the potential safety benefits outweigh the modest increase in weight for a MIPS liner.
+Most helmets in our lineup also include an internal Mips liner for additional crash protection, adding 20-30 g to their non-Mips-equipped counterparts.
+We feel that the potential safety benefits outweigh the modest increase in weight for a Mips liner.

 Style